 About the Fastly WAF dashboard

 The Fastly WAF dashboard allows you to monitor the Fastly WAF deployed within your Fastly service.
-If you've been assigned the role of engineer or superuser, you can use the information in the Fastly WAF dashboard to determine whether or not the WAF is active, see how many requests the WAF is currently processing, and review recent configuration changes.
+If you've been assigned the role of engineer or superuser, you can use the information in the Fastly WAF dashboard to determine whether or not the WAF is active, see how many requests the WAF is currently processing, review recent changes, and manage your WAF.

 The Fastly WAF dashboard consists of the following pages:

 To access the Fastly WAF dashboard, log in to the Fastly web interface and click the WAF link.

 The WAF summary page displays the status of your WAF.

 The WAF status section indicates whether the WAF is currently active.
 To be considered active, the WAF must not be disabled and must have at least one active rule's status set in either logging or blocking.
 You can see the total number of active rules.
 This number includes scoring, logging, and blocking rules added to your WAF.
 The charts show the number of scoring, logging, and blocking OWASP rules, application-specific rules, and Fastly-created rules.
 Sample charts are shown below.

 The Requests graph displays how many requests are served from cache and how many requests are processed by the WAF.
 Of the requests that are processed by the WAF, the WAF Process graph displays how many requests were blocked by the WAF, logged by the WAF and sent to the origin server, and were passed (not blocked or logged) and sent to the origin server.